Simplified Facade (Structural Pattern)

 🌕 Solution

-created a class EventTracker to track the events with in the application.
-She declares methods setupTracker & trackEvent(event) to track the events.
+Architect Spidey created a class EventTracker to track the events with in the application.
+SShe declares the methods setupTracker and trackEvent(event) to handle event tracking.

 Facade Class: